Biden and Trump will debate on Thursday. Here’s what you need to know

 What's next?

 Trump will likely announce his pick for vice president in the coming weeks.
 There will also be a vice presidential debate this summer.
-The date has not been finalized, but Vice President Kamala Harris agreed to one held on either July 23 or August 13.
+The date has not been finalized, but Vice President Harris agreed to one held on either July 23 or Aug.
+13.

 Trump and Biden will debate for a second time on Sept.
 10.